piscesa/Plasticity-Code/README.md

 # Plasticity-Code
 This repositories was created to share additional codes for my plasticity model.
+The code is written in C#.Net and it requires Visual Studio Community Edition 2015 which could be downloaded for free.

 Additional codes provide below: